\"Writing.Com

 ** Image ID #1388845 Unavailable **

-Review of The New Bus 16
+Review of The New Bus 16 Open in new Window.

-In affiliation with WdC SuperPower Reviewers Group
+In affiliation with WdC SuperPower Reviewers Group Open in new Window.

 Rated: 13+ | (4.5)

 Hello naoeliyahu.
-I am Just an Ordinary Boo! and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.
+I am Just an Ordinary Boo!
+Author Icon and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.

 Congratulations on your win in the Geographical Fiction Contest!
 This is one of the reviews from a member of TI

-*Reading*Review submitted by a Proud Sunshine Reviewer for "Invalid Item!!*Reading*
+*Reading*Review submitted by a Proud Sunshine Reviewer for "Invalid ItemOpen in new Window.!!*Reading*

 *Flower1* I appreciated the title even before the explanation in the story.
 I am sure many others will catch the allusion there, that something has happened to the old no. 16 bus.
 As you explain in the heading of the folder your main aim is to let us take a peek into the world you see every day.
 You gave us a breath-taking ride on that bus.